- Arts and Design»

 All Rights Reserved.

-- Most women combine gold bangles along with glass bangles.
+- Most women combine gold bangles along with glass bangles to adorn their wrists.

 - In some parts of India such as Bengal and Orissa, Seashell bangles are worn by married women along with a red bangle.